27abhi/Seek-Assignment/README.md

 1. Filter by searching by name
 2. Filter by selecting continent
 3. Animations and shadow effects
+4. Fully responsive in any web and mobile resolution or layout

 PS:
-I could not finish the dark theme feature as I am very low on availabe time but I believe my tech skills can be duly judged by the quality of work I did to implement these features.
+I could not finish the dark theme & popup detail window features as I am very low on availabe time, but I believe my tech skills can be duly judged by the quality of work I did to implement these features.

 Regards & Thanks,
 Abhishek Kumar